South Lanarkshire Council: Leadership

+Political leadership is provided by the leader of the council, who chairs the council's executive committee.
+The first leader, Tom McCabe, was previously the leader of Hamilton District Council, one of the new council's predecessors.
+When McCabe was elected as an MSP in 1999, the role went to his deputy Eddie McAvoy - brother of one of the region's MPs Tommy McAvoy - who held the post for the next 18 years until his retirement at the 2017 election.
+The leaders of South Lanarkshire Council since 1996 have been:

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to March 2025, the composition of the council was as follows:

+Two of the independent councillors sit together as the "Independent Group", and the other does not belong to a group.
+The next election is due in 2027.

 Elections

 Since 2007 elections have been held every five years under the single transferable vote system, introduced by the Local Governance (Scotland) Act 2004.
 Election results since 1995 have been as follows:

 Premises

 The Council Headquarters building, on Almada Street, Hamilton, was built as the Lanark County Buildings in 1963, and designed by county architect David Gordon Bannerman.
 The 17 storey, 200 ft tower is the tallest building in the council area, is Category A-listed, and is a highly visible landmark across this part of the Clyde Valley.
 The modernist design was influenced by the United Nations building in New York City.
 At the front of the building is the circular council chamber, and a plaza with water features.
 Between 1975 and 1996 the building had been used as a sub-regional office of Strathclyde Regional Council, with Hamilton District Council using Hamilton Townhouse in that time.
 On the creation of South Lanarkshire Council in 1996 the new council chose to base itself at the Almada Street building.